 - To soak, put your Mattress Pad Protector in a bucket, add 1-2 cups of vinegar and fill with water, soak for about an hour.

 - Then put your Mattress Pad Protector in the washing machine along with detergent and let the machine fill with water.

-- Add about a cup or two of vinegar to your washing.
+- Add about a cup or two of vinegar to your washing machine.

 - Let the washing machine run through its cycle as normal.

-- If possible, after it has been washed hang it on a clothesline in the sun.
+- After it has been washed, hang it on a clothesline in the sun.
 The heat from the sun and the sun's ultraviolet light help to kill mold.
 The sun has a natural bleaching effect that can also help to fade mold stains.